qupath/qupath-extension-template/README.md

 Open `build.gradle` and follow a similar process to with `settings.gradle`, to update the bits flagged with `\\TODO`.

-### Create the extension Java file(s)
+### Create the extension Java or Groovy file(s)

-For the extension to work, you need to create at least one Java file that extends `qupath.lib.gui.extensions.QuPathExtension`.
+For the extension to work, you need to create at least one file that extends `qupath.lib.gui.extensions.QuPathExtension`.

-For the template, this is `qupath.ext.template.DemoExtension.java`.
+There are two examples in the template, in two languages:
+* **Java:** `qupath.ext.template.DemoExtension.java`.
+* **Groovy:** `qupath.ext.template.DemoGroovyExtension.java`.

+You can pick the one that corresponds to the language you want to use, and delete the other.

-Find that file, rename it, edit it, move it to another package... basically, make it your own.
+Then take your chosen file and rename it, edit it, move it to another package... basically, make it your own.

 > Please **don't neglect this step!**
 > If you do, there's a chance of multiple extensions being created with the same class names... and causing confusion later.